demental/bank_validator/README.md

 You can pass allow_nil: false if you want the bankdata to be required.
 True by default.

+## Roadmap

+* Adding some SWIFT validation
+* Find if we can add some more checksum if possible
+* One day maybe, write an API for SEPA generation !
+* Make it ruby 1.8 compatible (but I love the new 1.9 hash syntax too much)

 ## Contributing

 1. Fork it